Analog-Digital Quantum Computing with Quantum Annealing Processors: Conclusions

 \section{Conclusions}

 We have demonstrated that commercially available QA processors can be used to perform analog-digital quantum computation using multicolor annealing protocols in which different subsets of qubits follow independent anneal schedules.
-Operationally, this is equivalent to implementing single-qubit rotations on either side of analog evolution under a programmable many-body Hamiltonian that, in the weak-coupling regime, is well described by an effective XY model.
+Operationally, this is equivalent to implementing single-qubit rotations on either side of analog evolution under a programmable many-body Hamiltonian that, in the weak-coupling regime, is well described by an effective XY Hamiltonian.
 Despite always-on couplings during the excitation and readout processes, our multi-qubit results in the weak-coupling regime show excellent agreement with theory.
 The breadth of capabilities shown here, including arbitrary-basis initialization and readout, demonstrates that quantum annealers can simulate dynamics beyond the constraints of the standard annealing protocol.
+During the preparation of this manuscript, two other works \cite{geim_engineering_2026,lee_2026} were published, demonstrating, among other things, quantum walks in XY chains on 31 qubits \cite{geim_engineering_2026} and 50 qubits \cite{lee_2026}, respectively.
+This provides an opportunity to directly compare the performance of quantum simulators in different modalities.

-This work opens many avenues for quantum simulation on quantum annealers, in particular to study the dynamics of non-integrable, higher dimensional interacting models, and the interplay of disorder and interactions.
+This work opens many avenues for quantum simulation on quantum annealers, in particular to study the dynamics of non-integrable, higher-dimensional interacting models, and the interplay of disorder and interactions.
+Individual single-qubit rotations and measurements also enable Green's function extraction via many-qubit interferometry experiments.
 Other experiments may include combining quantum annealing with digital operations to perform mid-anneal excitation and readout in arbitrary bases.

 These first demonstrations of ADQC in a quantum annealer used a QPU already in a production environment, not one designed with analog-digital quantum computation in mind.
-Future processors will benefit from design choices to minimize overhead and maximize performance of ADQC protocols, allowing the full use of the complex connectivity in annealing QPUs without sacrificing qubits to auxiliary roles.
+Future processors will benefit from design choices to minimize overhead and maximize performance of ADQC protocols, allowing the full use of the complex connectivity in annealing QPUs without sacrificing qubits to auxiliary roles.\\